SakuraComputing/hotel-ui/README.md

 Launches the test runner in the interactive watch mode.\
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+using React Testing library, testing the user experience as per RTL.
+So tests are on the Dashboard component

 ### `npm run build`